Newly Formed Dust within the Circumstellar Environment of SNIa-CSM 2018evt: Methods

 \subsubsection{\textit{Spitzer} Observations}

 SN~2018evt was observed (PI: Sijie Chen) with the {\it Spitzer} \cite{Werner04} Infrared Array Camera (IRAC) at 3.6~$\mu$m ($CH1$) and 4.5~$\mu$m ($CH2$) \cite{Fazio04} at days $+271$, $+286$, $+434$, and $+445$.
-We utilized the level 2 post-BCD (Basic Calibrated Data) images from the \textit{Spitzer} Heritage Archive (SHA)\footnote{http://irsa.ipac.caltech.edu/applications/Spitzer/SHA/}, which were reduced by the {\it Spitzer} pipeline and resampled onto $0.6''$ pixels.
-Source detection and aperture photometry were performed on the images in Panel (a) of Figure~\ref{fig:image} without host subtraction using SExtractor \cite{sextractor}.
+We utilized the level 2 post-BCD (Basic Calibrated Data) images from the \textit{Spitzer} Heritage Archive (SHA), which were reduced by the {\it Spitzer} pipeline and resampled onto $0.6''$ pixels.
+Source detection and aperture photometry were performed on the images in {\bf Extended Data Figure 5} a without host subtraction using SExtractor \cite{sextractor}.
 We remark that flux difference is less than or similar to $10\%$ for the {\it Spitzer}/IRAC photometry with and without template subtraction in \cite{Szalai19}, which is well within the photometry uncertainty.
 We applied aperture corrections following the IRAC Data Handbook.
 The level 2 post-BCD images have been calibrated in an absolute surface-brightness unit of MJy/sr, which can be transformed into units of uJy/pixel$^2$ by a conversion factor of 8.4616 for the angular resolution of our IRAC images $0.6''$ pixels.
 The flux was converted to AB magnitude according to the definition $m_{AB}=-2.5log10(f)+8.9$, where $f$ is in units of Jy \cite{Fukugita96}.
-The AB magnitudes of SN 2018evt in $CH1$ and $CH2$ bands are listed in Table Extended Data 1.
+The AB magnitudes of SN 2018evt in $CH1$ and $CH2$ bands are listed in {\bf Extended Data Table 1}.